 Most Popular Search Queries Information from Search Engines

-Popular search query information is available from the major search engines, through some services created to provide us with a look at what people are searching for the most.
+Popular search query information is available from the major search engines, though some services created to provide us with a look at what people are searching for the most.

 Yahoo also lets us look at the words people are searching for with a service that is updated daily – the Yahoo Buzz Index.